The MIT Press

-Just as the natural world is besieged by the climate crisis, our digital world is besieged by the network crisis.
+Just as the natural world is besieged by a climate crisis, our digital world is besieged by a network crisis.
 Polarization is at a fever pitch.
 Polluted information floods social media.
-Even our best efforts to help clean up can backfire, sending new toxins spilling across the landscape.
-We need to start thinking differently if we have any hope of fixing the problem.
+Even our best efforts to help clean up can backfire, sending toxins roaring across the landscape.
+Old solutions have failed to solve new problems.
+We need a better way to navigate our increasingly treacherous terrain.

 Whitney Phillips is an Assistant Professor of Communication and Rhetorical Studies at Syracuse University.
 She's the author of 2015's This is Why We Can’t Have Nice Things: Mapping the Relationship between Online Trolling and Mainstream Culture (MIT Press), which was awarded the Association of Internet Researchers' Nancy Baym best book award.
 In 2017, she published The Ambivalent Internet: Mischief, Oddity, and Antagonism Online (Polity Press), co-authored with Ryan M. Milner of the College of Charleston.
 She’s also the author of the three-part ethnographic study "The Oxygen of Amplification: Better Practices for Reporting on Far Right Extremists, Antagonists, and Manipulators," published in 2018 by Data & Society.
 Her third book, You Are Here: A Field Guide for Navigating Network Pollution, also co-authored with Ryan M. Milner, is forthcoming with MIT Press in 2021.
 Phillips is currently an ideas columnist at WIRED magazine and has published dozens of popular press pieces on digital culture and ethics in outlets including The New York Times, The Atlantic, and Slate.